escoolioinglesias/animatediff-cli-prompt-travel-silicon-experimental/README.md

 - checkpoint : [mistoonAnime_v20](https://civitai.com/models/24149/mistoonanime) for anime, [xxmix9realistic_v40](https://civitai.com/models/47274) for photoreal
 - scheduler : "k_dpmpp_sde"
 - upscale : Enable controlnet_tile and controlnet_ip2p only.
 If you can provide a good reference image, controlnet_ref may also be useful.
+- max_samples_on_vram : Set to 0 if vram is insufficient when using controlnet

 ### Limitations
 - lora support is limited.
 Not all formats can be used!!!
 - It is not possible to specify lora in the prompt.